 Same questions, different answers.
 It can only make for interesting reading.

-Some previous interviewees include Bill Powers, award-winning author of Twelve by Twelve and New Slow City, Ryan from The Tiny Life, Mr 1500 from 1500 Days to Freedom, and fellow Capetonian, Bryan Teare from The Quarterlife Comeback.
-(You can see the rest here.)
+Some previous interviewees include Bill Powers, award-winning author of Twelve by Twelve and New Slow City, Mr 1500 from 1500 Days to Freedom and a hilarious Brit with a peanut butter eating sausage dog.

 We all arrived at the idea of living a simpler life in different ways, but I think it’s safe to say that all of us are enjoying the many benefits of downsizing.